semoog/mogn-infra/README.md

 ## Currently:

-- Configures and starts an HA [etcd](https://etcd.io/) cluster based on an arbitrary number of nodes
+- Configures and starts an HA [etcd](https://etcd.io/) cluster based on an arbitrary number of nodes.

 ## Requirements